-On occasions, related service providers are unavailable due to absences, MDT meetings, etc. When the missed sessions are a significant disruption of occupational or physical therapy and not attributable to the student or student's parents, it must be made up.
-Missed services are made up in school during the student's school day by the occupational or physical therapist.
+On occasions, related service providers are unavailable due to absences, MDT meetings, etc. When the missed sessions are a significant disruption of occupational or physical therapy and not attributable to the

 If missed service hours have caused educational harm and the school-based OT is unable to make up for it, during the school day, compensatory education hours may be awarded through due process or Hearing Officer Determination (HOD).